Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Interpreting Detection of Malicious Flows

+\textbf{Allow-listed Protocol:} We show our models learn incomplete normality for protocols.
+Per in-house mitigation's heuristic, all protocols are malicious except UDP (for SR1, SR2 and SR3), TCP (for SR1 and SR3) and 3 other protocols (for SR3 only, exact protocols omitted for security).
+However our models only learn UDP as benign because the other 4 protocols are infrequent in training data.

+We explore normality our models learn for protocols by applying counterfactual explanation to the same 500 base flows from destination port analysis, varying their protocols from 0 to 255 (with a step size of 1) and watch for how their reconstruction error changes.

+We show our models learn incomplete normality for protocols by consistently considering based flows with non-UDP protocols more abnormal than same flows with UDP.
+For example, in SR3VP1's normalized errors (\autoref{fig:dist-reon-error-proto3v1}), we find blue dots representing UDP (at protocol 17) consistently correspond to low errors (at most 0.56).
+(Other 4 VIPs are similar.)

-We believe the reasons our models fail to learn non-UDP WL protocols is that they are under-representing in training data.
-Specifically, while UDP accounts for almost all training data for our 5 VIPs (99.87\% of 4.5M), TCP accounts for only a tiny fraction (0.01\% of 4.5M) and the 3 other WL protocols are completely missing.
-We note that TCP show up even less than noises (non-WL protocols, showing up in 0.11\% of 4.5M) in training data, suggesting that it is actually reasonable for our models to not learn infrequent protocol values like TCP otherwise it risks learning noises.
+We believe that our models fail to learn non-UDP benign protocols because they are infrequent in training data.
+While UDP accounts for almost all training data for our 5 VIPs (99.87\% of 4.5M), TCP accounts for only a tiny fraction (0.01\% of 4.5M) and the 3 other benign protocols for SR3 are completely missing.
+We note that TCP flows show up even less than noises in training data (flows with malicious protocols, showing up in 0.11\% of 4.5M), suggesting that it actually makes sense for our models to ignore infrequent benign protocols like TCP otherwise it risks learning noises.

-\textbf{Detect Anomaly on Protocols:} Having learned incomplete normality of protocols, our models risk false positive by considering benign flow with WL non-UDP protocol abnormal but should still be able to detect malicious flows with non-WL protocols.
-To support our argument, we first show that our models detect all 15,206 malicious flows using non-WL protocols (\autoref{tab:recall_by_anom}) and that all these detections could be triggered by anomaly from protocol alone.
-We argue the 28 false positive our models made on test dataset (\autoref{sec:rlt_det_test_FP}) are likely due to our models consider TCP protocol used by these 28 flows abnormal based on the incomplete normality learned.
-We support our hypothesis by showing that protocol is the highest-attributing feature in 27 of these 28 detection false positives (second highest for the rest 1 false positive), providing in average about 0.85$\times$ threshold of errors.
-(Anomalies from protocol alone could trigger for 3 of these 28 detection false positives.)